MeetSolanki530/CodeCrafters-Hackathon/README.md

 - Difficulty in understanding market for product

 ## Features
-- Indepth research about user query:
+- **Indepth research about user query:**
-  Automation: Streamline research and content creation
+  Streamline research and content creation.
-  Specialization: Leverage agents' strengths for high-quality output
+  Leverage agents' strengths for high-quality output.
-  Scalability: Easily adapt to different topics and content types
+  Easily adapt to different topics and content types.

 - Product Market Research